alovajs/alovajs.github.io/tutorial/client/strategy/action-delegation-middleware.md

 :::info note

-1. The use hook that only makes request will have its actions delegated
+1. Only the use hook that sends requests will have its actions delegated
 2. All use hooks in alova support action function delegation, but the functions delegated by different use hooks are different.
 3. When using `actionDelegationMiddleware`, the delegate name can be passed in strings, numbers, and symbol values.